 At the electrode-electrolyte interface, there is a thin layer of space charge in a diffuse double layer.
 This may be of interest when modeling devices such as electrochemical capacitors and nanoelectrodes.
 This tutorial example shows how to couple the Nernst-Planck equations to the ...
 Read More

 This model demonstrates the use of moving meshes in the application of copper electrodeposition on circuit boards.
 In these environments, the presence of cavities or 'trenches' are apparent.
-The model makes use of the Tertiary, Nernst-Planck interface for electrodeposition to keep ...
+The model makes use of the Tertiary, Nernst-Planck interface for electrodeposition to keep track ...
 Read More

 This tutorial example models the currents and the concentration of dissolved metal ions in a battery (corrosion cell) made from an orange and two metal nails.
 This type of battery is commonly used in chemistry lessons.
 Instead of an orange, lemons or potatoes can also be used.
 Read More